-Of the Moniker-Ingram Studio Sessions, the artist says, “with painting it still seems as if the old questions, what to paint and how to paint it, are the ones I return to.
-The studio sessions with Moniker provide a completely different way to go about asking this same question."
+Ingram is an Auckland artist whose work uses art-science approaches to explore the interconnectedness of things.
+Wellington's Moniker are behind the soundtracks for the films Hunt for the Wilderpeople and Boy.
+Ingram says, 'With painting it still seems as if the old questions, what to paint and how to paint it, are the ones I return to.
+The studio sessions with Moniker provide a completely different way to go about asking these questions.'